Cloudneeti/SQL-Injection-Attack-Prevention/101-SQL-Injection-Attack-Prevention/README.md

     ![](images/403-forbidden-access-denied.png)

-* To detect the prevention of attack execute following query in Azure Log Analytics
+* To detect the prevention of attack, execute following query in Azure Log Analytics

     ```AzureDiagnostics | where Message  contains "injection" and action_s contains "blocked"```